kaliflowerx3/ZoltriTWserver/worship.md

 - eating the chosen food (changes weekly, dont eat old holy foods!)
 - drinking from chosen villagers (vamps, hold a glass bottle in your first hotbar slot to drink for your god)
 - when your god asks for it, sacrifice as many of what they ask for in 15 minutes!
-- milk cows? lol
 - harvest mature chosen crops in the holy lands
-- plant chosen saplings in the holy lands
 - invite more players to join your god

 ## :pouting_cat: to make your god mad: :pouting_cat: